When I grow up I want to be… a stay at home dad so that I can always be at home with my children and have lots of fun with them.

 Nkosi, the oldest of the three, moved in when he was 7.
 When he moved in, he came with sores covering his body, and had difficulty developing an appetite.
 As his body is healing and his appetite returning, we’re getting to see more of his personality break through.
 He is slotting in well with our group of young and energetic boys, loving to run, bike, and play in the dirt!
 Despite only learning to speak English at the age of 6, he is doing so well academically.

 There has been so much healing in Nkosi over the past year and we are so encouraged at how much he has developed as a person.
 His new school has been so good for him.
-He is currently in Grade 4 at Game Changers.
-This school works perfectly for him as the small classes give him the attention and focus he needs to succeed.
+He is currently in Grade 8 at Northwood Boys High School.
+He is loving this new environment and has matured a lot.

-When I grow up I want to be… a mom of 3 children (2 girls and 1 boy).
+When I grow up I want to be a dance teacher.

 Portia, the sister in the trio of siblings, moved in when she was 4.
 She also came covered in sores and with a lack of appetite.
 As her appetite has grown, and her skin has healed, a big personality has come out of her tiny body!